George–Little Rock Senior High School

 George–Little Rock Senior High School is a rural public high school in George, Iowa.
-It is a part of the George–Little Rock Community School District, which formed on July 1, 2003, by the merger of the George and Little Rock school districts.
+It is a part of the George–Little Rock Community School District, which was formed on July 1, 2003, by the merger of the George and Little Rock school districts.
 The school serves both George and Little Rock.
 The building houses the district headquarters.

 George and Little Rock began sharing sports in 1987.

 Athletics

 The Mustangs are members of the Siouxland Conference, and participate in the following sports: